calatrava/calatrava/README.md

    shipped.
 On Ubuntu systems, this can be installed with the following command: `sudo apt-get install apache2` (from [this page](https://help.ubuntu.com/10.04/serverguide/httpd.html))

+7. [ant](http://ant.apache.org/).
+You'll probably pick this up when you install the Android tools.
+Only required for Droid projects.

 # Getting Started